Colombia

 • Shortcomings in road, rail and port infrastructures due to historically low levels of investment and difficult topography

-• Dependence on commodities, narrow manufacturing base
+• Dependence on commodities, narrow manufacturing base, lack of productivity and competition

 • Fragmented and antagonistic society and politics